 - Some students can become frustrated by the lack of direction causing behaviour to slide

-My top tips for good inquiry
+Top tips for a good inquiry

 - Avoid open-ended inquiry where students can end up explaining phenomena using wrong science.